What to Expect in Worship

 The service includes the lighting of a chalice (the primary symbol of Unitarian Universalism) accompanied by readings drawing from a wide range of religious and humanist sources.
 The rainbow ribbon around our Chalice is a symbol of us being a Welcoming Congregation,which is active for the purpose of social justice issues regarding lesbian, gay, bisexual, transgender, and questioning people.

 Music is an important part of our services, as well – singing, choir anthems, and performances by guest musicians, and popular recorded music.

 Most weeks, some people will share their joys and concerns.
 You are also welcome to do so.
 This is a time of meditation and prayer.

 Each service includes a sermon or reflection by a minister, a member of the congregation, or a guest speaker.

 Although an offering is collected during the service, a financial contribution is not expected from our visitors.
-Your donation is also appreciated, however, as a newcomer, your gift to us is your presence.
-Each month, one-half contributions collected during service is donated to a local charity of choice.
+Your donation is also appreciated; however, as a newcomer, your gift to us is your presence.
+Each month, one-half of contributions collected during service is donated to a local charity chosen by our Social Justice Team.

 After the Service

 Please join us for coffee, tea and conversation.
 You may stop by our Newcomer’s Table during coffee hour.
 A member will be happy to provide you with more information about Unitarian Universalism and our Fellowship.